flutter/website/src/content/ui/interactivity/focus.md

 This section explains how to define what "next" means.
 By default, Flutter provides tab traversal.

-A simple grid layout simplifies deciding the next control.
+Consider how a simple grid layout decides the next control.
 If you're not at the end of the row,
 "next" would be to the right of the current control (or left for right-to-left directionality).